jzzheng22/hlp21-project-group-3/SY_JEMerrick/README.md

-        Name                        - Label to be printed for that port Invert                      - A bool which = True if the port requires an inverter slotPos                     - An int indicating the corresponding index in the PortMap
+        Name                        - Label to be printed for that port Invert                      - A bool which = True if the port requires an inverter slotPos                     - An int indicating the corresponding index in the PortMap width                       - A width indicating the wire/bus width into the component

     Symbol
         TopL                        - The top left coordinate of the symbol